Cruzeiro equals Serie B record in 30 rounds; see ranking

 Cruzeiro equaled the scoring record in the first 30 rounds of Serie B since the current format was adopted (points running with 20 clubs) in 2006.
 With access virtually guaranteed, the celestial team has 65 points – the same number as Palmeiras got it in 2013.

-See the ranking of the best campaigns in Serie B history by points scored in the first 30 rounds:
+See the ranking of the best campaigns in the history of Serie B by points scored in the first 30 rounds:

 Best Serie B campaigns in 30 rounds